Data format

 count

-– defines how many times the child of the this routine should be repeated.sequence
+– defines how many times this routine (and its subroutines) should be repeated.sequence

 – defines how the costs for the repetition will be aggregated.
 Eachsequence